The-Cloud-Resume-Chalenge/challeng-part-1/README.md

 To clean up all resources, run `script_destroy.sh` from the root of your folder.
 Ensure it reads `"Terraform destroying the static website succeeded"` to verify successful deletion of resources.

 To reset all variables, run `script_reset.sh` from the root of your folder.
-Ensure it reads `"Terraform destroying the static website succeeded"` to verify successful deletion of resources.